studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 Depending on the paralyzed regions of the patient several terms are common.
 Paraplegia is used if the lower extremities or the trunk are paralyzed (motor or sensory loss).
 Tetraplegia describes the paralysis of all four extremities, while hemiplegia covers half of the body divided by the sagittal plane.
-In case of spinal cord injury (SCI), the clinical classification depends on several criteria like sensory/motor impairment, complete or incomplete SCI, severity of the injury and the level of spinal lesion.
+In the case of spinal cord injury (SCI), the clinical classification depends on several criteria like sensory/motor impairment, complete or incomplete SCI, the severity of the injury, and the level of spinal lesion.
-The level of spinal lesion divides the spinal cord into an upper part, where motor and sensory function is intact and a lower part where this is not the case.
+The level of spinal lesion divides the spinal cord into an upper part, where motor and sensory functions are intact, and a lower part where this is not the case.
-See Figure 29 for the four existing groups of levels, which are cervical (C2 - C8), thoracic (T1 - T12), lumbar (L1 - L5) and sacral (S1 - S5). [@keller:2002, pp. 34-37]
+See Figure 29 for the four existing groups of levels, which are cervical (C2 - C8), thoracic (T1 - T12), lumbar (L1 - L5), and sacral (S1 - S5). [@keller:2002, pp. 34-37]

-Figure 29: The groups of levels illustrated at the spinal cord, lateral view (left) and the regions of sensory skin nerves (right).
+Figure 29: The groups of levels illustrated at the spinal cord, lateral view (left), and the regions of sensory skin nerves (right).
 Reprinted from [@popovic:2000]

-The extent of functional loss of the upper extremity varies depending on the level of lesion and includes loss of finger, hand, arm and shoulder functions.
+The extent of functional loss of the upper extremity varies depending on the level of the lesion and includes loss of a finger, hand, arm, and shoulder functions.
-Furthermore, motor and sensory function can be impaired individually or in conjunction. [@keller:2002, pp. 34-37]
+Furthermore, motor and sensory functions can be impaired individually or in conjunction. [@keller:2002, pp. 34-37]

 ### Cerebral Palsy

-Cerebral Palsy, short CP, is a lesion which occurs in the immature brain leaving children with a permanent motor impairment (palsy).
+Cerebral Palsy, short CP, is a lesion that occurs in the immature brain leaving children with permanent motor impairment (palsy).
 It describes a group of disorders concerning the development of movement and posture, causing activity limitation.
-The motor disorders of CP may come with disturbances of sensation, cognition, communication, perception, behaviour or seizure disorder, respectively.
+The motor disorders of CP may come with disturbances of sensation, cognition, communication, perception, behavior, or seizure disorder, respectively.
 The causative event of CP occurs in early childhood, which is defined as less than 2 years of age.
-The reasons for the lesion can be a developmental defect (e.g. lissencephaly), an infarction (e.g. middle cerebral artery occlusion in a neonate), or a trauma during or after delivery.
+The reasons for the lesion can be a developmental defect (e.g. lissencephaly), infarction (e.g. middle cerebral artery occlusion in a neonate), or trauma during or after delivery.
 As CP is a persistent but not unchangeable disorder of motion and posture, it is somehow a stable and definite situation.
-Nevertheless, “not unchangeable” means that motor and non-motor disorders provoked by CP can improve or worsen, spontaneously by itself or trough treatment.
+Nevertheless, “not unchangeable” means that motor and non-motor disorders provoked by CP can improve or worsen, spontaneously by themselves or through treatment.
-These changes are due to the plasticity of the CNS, its compensatory capabilities and due to the possibility to learn through experience. [@ferrari:2010] [@miller:2005]
+These changes are due to the plasticity of the CNS, its compensatory capabilities, and the possibility to learn through experience. [@ferrari:2010] [@miller:2005]

 The main classifications of CP are based on

-- muscle tone anomalies like hypertonia or dystonia,
+- Muscle tone anomalies like hypertonia or dystonia,
-- the type of the prevailing neurological symptom like ataxia, choreoathetosis and
+- The type of the prevailing neurological symptom like ataxia, choreoathetosis and
-- its somatic location, e.g. diplegia, tetraplegia, hemiplegia. [@cioni:2010]
+- Its somatic location, e.g. diplegia, tetraplegia, hemiplegia. [@cioni:2010]

-To get an idea of the clinical syndromes of CP, in the following there is an extract from [@cioni:2010] – Traditional Clinical Syndromes like spastic tetra paresis, spastic diplegia, spastic hemiplegia, ataxic form, dystonic from and athetosic (or choreo-athetosic) form of CP.
+To get an idea of the clinical syndromes of CP, the following there is an extract from [@cioni:2010] – Traditional Clinical Syndromes like spastic tetraparesis, spastic diplegia, spastic hemiplegia, ataxic form, dystonic from and athetosic (or choreo-athetosic) form of CP.

-#### Spastic Tetra paresis
+#### Spastic Tetraparesis

-In tetra paresis, tone and motion disorders are usually severe, rarely symmetrical, “equally” involving upper and lower limbs, and generally becoming apparent from birth.
+In tetraparesis, tone and motion disorders are usually severe, rarely symmetrical, “equally” involving upper and lower limbs and generally becoming apparent from birth.
-Posture motor development is severe delayed; the prognosis for autonomous walking and manipulation is adverse.
+Posture motor development is severely delayed; the prognosis for autonomous walking and manipulation is adverse.
 Visual disorders (visual agnosia, gaze palsy, strabismus, reduction of visual acuity, etc) and hearing disorders are frequent.
 Epilepsy is very often present, usually in a secondary generalized form (infantile spasms, Lennox-Gastaut syndrome, etc).
-Mental failure is often associated, consequent both to the cortical neuropathological damage and to the early motor disorder, impairing the acquisition of the fundamental stages of physical development.
+Mental failure is often associated, consequent both the cortical neuropathological damage and early motor disorder, impairing the acquisition of the fundamental stages of physical development.
-Consequent to spasticity, patients suffer from widespread muscle contractures and from articular and skeletal position deformities.
+Consequent to spasticity, patients suffer from widespread muscle contractures and articular and skeletal position deformities.
 The most frequent anatomical lesions, also detectable in vivo through neuroimages and especially through magnetic resonance imaging (MRI), are represented by diffuse periventricular leukomalacia or by multicystic damage with severe cerebral atrophy.

 #### Spastic Diplegia

 In spastic diplegia, tone and motion disorders involve all four limbs, with more severe involvement of the lower limbs.
-This is the typical clinical picture of severe pre-term children, with high incidence of periventricular leukomalacia.
+This is the typical clinical picture of severe pre-term children, with a high incidence of periventricular leukomalacia.
-The type of motor damage is caused by the proximity of the malacic lesions to the course of the cortico-spinal pathways to the lower part of the body.
+The type of motor damage is caused by the proximity of the malacic lesions to the course of the corticospinal pathways to the lower part of the body.
 Hypertonia, mostly involving sural triceps and hip adductors, rarely becomes apparent before the third-fourth month after birth, and sometimes even later.
 Traditionally (but this term is no longer accepted, see chapter 3), the clinical history includes a “silent period” taking place after the acute stage of the cerebral damage and before tone disorders and motor development retardation become evident.
-Upper limb motricity is quite preserved; the prognosis for walking, even without walking supports, is usually favourable.
+Upper limb motricity is quite preserved; the prognosis for walking, even without walking supports, is usually favorable.
 Cranial nerve involvement is frequent, as well as strabismus.
 Intelligence and speech development are usually not impaired.
 Epilepsy is rare.